Chart Color Schemes

 The level of cultural diversity witnessed in Yorkeys Knob - Machans Beach was found to be above average when compared nationally for a number of language and cultural background related metrics

-Yorkeys Knob-Machans Beach, surveyed in 2016, had a cultural diversity above average with 9.7% speaking a language other than English at home and 24.7% born overseas.
-Christianity was the main religion, comprising 39.7%.
-Judaism was overrepresented at 0.2%, compared to 0.2% regionally.
+Yorkeys Knob-Machans Beach had a higher than average cultural diversity, with 9.7% of its residents speaking a language other than English at home and 24.7% born overseas.
+Christianity was the predominant religion in Yorkeys Knob-Machans Beach, comprising 39.7% of the population.
+Notably, Judaism had an overrepresentation, making up 0.2% compared to the regional average of 0.2%.

 Frequently Asked Questions - Diversity